Juneteenth Flag Raising Ceremony [Courtesy of Keegan Barber / Wikimedia Commons]

 Tulane University houses the oldest and most comprehensive collection of African American and ethnic minority histories in the U.S. The collection includes papers of artists, educators, authors, business leaders, clergy, lawyers, factory workers, farmers, and musicians, as well as over 250,000 photographs dating to 1859.
 It also features literary manuscripts from writers and poets of the Harlem Renaissance, as well as 1,100 works of African and African American art.
 Check out their website for more information.

-Explore the New Orleans African American Museum
+Explore the African American Museum

-1417 Governor Nicholls St., noaam.org
+1417 Governor Nicholls St. | noaam.org

 [Courtesy of New Orleans African American Museum's Facebook]